Revised June 6, 2019

 - the right, on a limited, non-exclusive basis for the University to make and distribute copies of the material for use in teaching, scholarship, and research within the University;

 - the right to control whether the University’s name or logo is displayed in association with the material;

 - the right to require an appropriate acknowledgement of University support in the creation of the material;

-- the right to reproduce and distribute portions of the material in compilations or other composite works;
+- the right to reproduce and distribute all or portions of the material in compilations or other composite works;

 - the right to reproduce and distribute portions of the material for uses directly related to advancing the mission or maintaining the culture of the University; and